ocaml/dune/doc/concepts.rst

 will match files that exist in the source tree as well as buildable targets, so for instance you can depend on ``*.cmi``.

-Currently dune only support globbing files in a single directory.
+Currently dune only supports globbing files in a single directory.
 And in particular the glob is interpreted as follows:

 - anything before the last ``/`` is taken as a literal path